SME-Management & Entrepreneurship

 Learning Outcomes:

-Upon completing this course, students understand micro and behavior-economic deci-sion theories, which explain how to make prudent and successful decisions in an application-oriented and normative way.
+Upon completing this course, alumni understand micro and behavior-economic deci-sion theories, which explain how to make prudent and successful decisions in an application-oriented and normative way.
 Moreover, they develop a balanced ability to analyze strategic interdependencies of SMEs, as well as to practically gauge potential decisions.
 They use these insights from decision-making theory to interpret market-economic allocations.
 They understand potential welfare losses due to failing markets or interventions on economic-political grounds and are able to reason the implications and surplus transfer of innovation, productivity gains and induced changes in market structure.

 Superior module: